 Are you looking for a universal life insurance policy that has no expiry date?
 If so, you're not alone.

-A lot of people are interested in this type of policy, but they don't always know what it is or how it works.
+A lot of people are interested in this type of policy, but they don't always have the information or education needed to understand what it is or how it works.

 In this blog post, we'll explain what whole insurance is and give you some tips on how to decide if it's the right choice for you.

-As a type of permanent life insurance, whole life insurance offers coverage you until you die.
+As a type of permanent life insurance, whole life insurance offers coverage for you until you die.
 The premiums and death benefit are the same throughout the duration of the insurance contract.
-A whole life policy also bundles as an investment tool.
+A whole life policy also bundles as an investment tool, which can help fund your education, pay off a loan, or increase your wealth.

 However, returns on investment are lower than other investment vehicles, partly because the provider deducts administrative fees for managing the insurance policy where another investment type insurance company might not.